 How Does Udemy Business Decide Which Courses are Selected for the Program?

 Udemy Business uses a number of criteria to determine which courses are add to the collection.
 First, instructors must be opted into the Udemy Business program in order for their courses to be considered.
 Next, Udemy Business sees a lot of value in using the power of the marketplace to assist with course selection.
 Accordingly, one of the primary ways the Udemy Business team chooses courses is based on student feedback, which is measured through recent course ratings.
 They then select the highest rated courses for the collection.

 For more information on student reviews, and how to manage student feedback, please click here.

-Instructor revenue from the UFB program is added to the revenue report differently than other purchases.
-UFB revenue is added in the first week of the following month under “Other” on your revenue report, labeled as “Udemy for Business”.
-For example, your UFB revenue for the month of January would appear in your January revenue report during the first week of February.
+Instructor revenue from the Udemy Business program is added to the revenue report differently than other purchases.
+Udemy Business revenue is added in the first week of the following month under the Udemy Business tab on your revenue report.
+For example, your Udemy Business revenue for the month of January, would appear in your January revenue report during the first week of February.